Study links good health-care in Canada to higher COVID-19 death rate

 The study looked at COVID-19 cases reported between Jan.
 21 and April 30, when Canada listed 54,457 confirmed cases and a case fatality rate of 6.1 per cent.

-Lower foreign death rates included 1 per cent in Russia, 5.5 per cent in China and 3.3 per cent in India.
+Lower foreign death rates included one per cent in Russia, 5.5 per cent in China and 3.3 per cent in India.

-Yip acknowledged that countries vary in how they report deaths, but said researchers strove to use comparable numbers.
+Yip acknowledged that countries vary in how they report deaths, but said researchers strove to use comparable numbers from the World Health Organization and the Johns Hopkins University Center for Systems Science and Engineering.

 She said the analysis accounted for the wide range in access to health-care services among countries.
 But a strong relationship between COVID-19 deaths and the prevalence of heart conditions and stroke was still there.

-For every 1 per cent increase in the number of people with heart problems, the COVID-19 death rate was 19 per cent higher.
+For every one per cent increase in the number of people with heart problems, the COVID-19 death rate was 19 per cent higher.

 Age was also a factor.

-For every 1 per cent increase in the number of people aged 65 years and older, the COVID-19 death rate was 9 per cent higher.
-Nearly 9 per cent of the Canadian population is 65 or older.
+For every one per cent increase in the number of people aged 65 years and older, the COVID-19 death rate was nine per cent higher.
+Nearly nine per cent of the Canadian population is 65 or older.

 The study also tried to number the heart-related medical procedures that have been postponed by the pandemic, but Yip said data here is limited, forcing researchers to extrapolate.